 For example, if you have an older IRS debt that qualifies for a legal write-off during your bankruptcy, you could potentially get rid of it.
 If you filed bankruptcy after the IRS recorded this tax lien, then that lien would continue being attached to you and your home despite the bankruptcy.
 You would, therefore, have to pay the debt in order to be able to sell or refinance your home.

 Your automatic stay would allow the tax lien to be discharged if you file bankruptcy before the IRS records the lien.
-Then you wouldn’t have to pay it.
+Then you wouldn’t have to pay for it.

 Discharge of Other Debts